- Who We Are

 - Limited Vision – Monolingual and Bilingual (In Bilingual, only Spanish)

 - Bilingual Special Education – (Spanish and Haitian Creole)

-- Spanish – Junior High & High School
+- Spanish – Junior High and High Schools

-- Mathematics – Junior High & High Schools
+- Mathematics – Junior High and High Schools

 - General Science – Junior High Schools

 - Chemistry and General Science – High Schools